cavoq/mcc-mnc-list/README.md

 // }]
 ```

-## License
+## 📄 License

-**mcc-mnc-list** is licensed under the MIT Open Source license.
+**@cavoq/mcc-mnc-list** is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.